Wine, enjoyed in moderation, is a healthy food which enriches life.

 Included meals.
 B= Breakfast, L= Lunch and D= Dinner

-We will soon be at our hotel, Te Pania, in the centre of the town on the seafront.
+We formally meet in Napier at our hotel, Te Pania, in the centre of the town on the seafront.
+The hotel is a short taxi ride from the airport.

-After settling in to our hotel we will take a short walk for dinner together in one of the town's many restaurants.
-(B,L,D)
+We will gather in the hotel lobby at 19:30 and leave soon thereafter to take a short walk for dinner together in one of the town's many restaurants.
+(D)

 After breakfast we depart for our first winery visit in the area.
 We will soon be at the Craggy Range winery.